-Good Example #1: A container requires a grip span of greater than 71 mm, but two cutouts reduce the required grip span to less than 71 mm (see Figure 3).
+A container requires a grip span of greater than 71 mm, but two cutouts reduce the required grip span to less than 71 mm (Figure 3).

-Figure 3: Grip cutouts.
+Figure 4: Grip indentations

-Good Example #2: The indentations on the sides of a bottle reduce the required grip span to less than 71 mm (Figure 4).
+The indentations on the sides of a bottle reduce the required grip span to less than 71 mm (Figure 4).